Languages

 -

-Add User/Group – Select to define which editor groups have access to create and edit content in this language (see below).
-When you add a language, it is available for the Everyone group by default.
+Add User/Group – Select to define which editor groups have access to create and edit content in this language.
+When you add a language, the Everyone group has access by default.

-An editor's create and edit access rights to content and language determine which actions the editor can perform on the content.
-This means that an editor must have edit access for a specific language and a specific item to edit the content in that language.
+An editor's access rights to both content and language determine which actions the editor can perform.
+An editor must have edit access for a specific language and a specific item to edit the content in that language.

 When a language has Everyone as access rights, access rights for an item apply to all languages.
-This also means that an editor with delete access rights for content can delete an entire node with content in all languages, including content in languages to which the editor does not have access.
+An editor with delete access rights can delete an entire node with content in all languages, including languages the editor does not have access to.

 NoteRemoving the Everyone group in a certain language may cause some editors to lose their access rights to create and edit content in that language.